-The Bergen One-Stop Career Center can help you develop your career plan, improve your occupational, math or literacy skills, or obtain your high school diploma (G.E.D.).
+The Bergen One-Stop Career Center can help you develop your career plan, improve your occupational, math or literacy skills, or obtain your high school diploma (HSE).
 Youth Services for low-income and at-risk individuals include improvement of educational competencies, connections to employers, mentoring, training, supportive services, and opportunities related to leadership, decision making, citizenship, and community service.

 Additional Resources for Youth

 One True Zone: This is a career coaching tool that empowers high school and college students to find a passion early in life and apply it to a career.

 O*NET OnLine: O*NET OnLine has detailed descriptions of the world of work for use by job seekers, workforce development and HR professionals, students, researchers, and more.